Taking care of business

 Ahead by a nose

 Mirko of Sunstruck Window Cleaning told the The Sydney Morning Herald about a time he was cleaning large panels of glass at an office on the North Shore that hadn’t been cleaned for a long time: “When I had almost finished, one of the employees walked into the glass thinking there was nothing there, and broke his nose.
 It was funny and horrific at the same time.
 He was so embarrassed.
 I said to him: ‘That’s the best compliment you can give me.'”
 (Want your windows just as clean?
-See how apple cider vinegar can do the trick.)
+Try these tricks to clean even the toughest windows.)

 No shame in their game